-(Fall and Spring, Course Offered Every Year) In conjunction with a sociology faculty mentor, the student will formulate and execute a research project at an advanced level of complexity that will culminate in a paper and presentation.
+In conjunction with a sociology faculty mentor, the student will formulate and execute a research project at an advanced level of complexity that will culminate in a paper and presentation.
 The project must meet Honors Program thesis requirements as well as the expectations of the sociology faculty.
 A research proposal form completed by the student, faculty mentor, and Honors Program director is required for registration.
 Open to seniors who are members of the Honors and/or Teaching Fellows Programs.
-Prerequisites: 3 credits from SOC, SOC-374, and either MAT-175 or MAT-248 or PSY-200.
+Prerequisites: 3 credits from SOC, SOC-374, and either MAT-175 or MAT-248.